Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Best Possible Future.md

 I look forward to discussing and improving it together.

-As you read, think about how we might be able to [[Fill Up What Is Lacking]] and [[Remove What Does Not Belong]] from the Old World in order to help make it more like the New World.
+As you read, think about how we might be able to [[Filling Up What Is Lacking|Fill Up What Is Lacking]] and [[Removing What Does Not Belong|Remove What Does Not Belong]] from the Old World in order to help make it more like the New World.

 Some might regard this kind of writing as foolish utopian nonsense.
 However there _might_ be a reason this kind of imagery has been passed down in sacred writings for thousands of years.